-Great Plains Energy and KCP&L have recorded assets and liabilities on their consolidated balance sheets resulting from the effects of the ratemaking process, which would not otherwise be recorded under GAAP.
+The Company has recorded assets and liabilities on its consolidated balance sheets resulting from the effects of the ratemaking process, which would not otherwise be recorded under GAAP.
 Regulatory assets represent incurred costs that are probable of recovery from future revenues.
 Regulatory liabilities represent future reductions in revenues or refunds to customers.